-This is part 1 in the “How to Overcome” series that delves into how to deal with objections when you’re looking for new team members for your direct sales biz.
+Part 1 in the “How to Overcome” series delves into how to deal with objections when talking to potential new team members for your direct sales biz.

-It’s such a common sales objection that if you haven’t heard it, you haven’t been selling!
+It’s such a common objection that if you haven’t heard it, you haven’t been recruiting!

 What are people really saying?